pymupdf/PyMuPDF-Utilities/textbox-extraction/readme.md

 ```

 ### Output of `textbox-extract-2.py`
-This is based on `Page.getTextbox(rect)`.
+This is based on `Page.get_textbox(rect)`.
 The selection is based on single characters: a character belongs to the party if its bbox intersects rect.
 Apart from this, text is selected as present in the document - including any spaces and line breaks, no reordering takes place.

 This obviously is a lot simpler and may be sufficient if you have no issue with the reading sequence and properly positioning the selection rectangle.

-It would also be the typical way to verify that the text found by some previous `Page.searchFor()` really is what you have been looking for.
+It would also be the typical way to verify that the text found by some previous `Page.search_for()` really is what you have been looking for.
 ```
 
 Wer eine perfekte Seife